tpuranik/ConveyorBeltProvocationProjectScripts/README.md

 # ConveyorBeltProvocationProjectScripts
 Conveyor Belt Provocation Scripts

 This work was done by Tanaya Puranik in the Borton Neuromotion Laboratory under the guidance of Dr. David Borton.
 The goal of the project was OCD biomarker detection for a long-term exposure task.
 These scripts are a part of the statistical analysis pipeline developed along and do not include the functional connectivity and classifier work.
-For additional information, finding information, interpretation of results, and questions please contact tanayapuranik@gmail.com.
+For additional information, interpretation of results, and questions please contact tanayapuranik@gmail.com.

 Task Information:
 During this task designed by Nicole Provenza in the Borton Lab, a distress-inducing object sits on a conveyor belt that comes closer and farther away from the participant with OCD.
 The participant rates their distress level at multiple points of the task.
 The participants were setup with the following EEG electrodes: 'AFZ','C3','C4','CPZ','CZ','F3','F4','F7','F8','FC1','FC2','FC5','FC6','FP1','FP2','FT9','FT10','FZ','T7','T8'